+Data File Information

+Sample Weight

-Data File Information Sample Weight Strategies for Estimation Merging/Linking MEPS Data Files References Variable-Source Crosswalk
+Strategies for Estimation

+Merging/Linking MEPS Data Files

+References

+Variable-Source Crosswalk

-For more information on MEPS HC survey design see T. Ezzati-Rice, et al. (1998-2007) and S. Cohen (1996).
+For more information on the MEPS HC sample design, see Chowdhury et al (2019).
 For information on the MEPS MPC design, see S. Cohen (1998).
 A copy of the survey instruments used to collect the information on this file are available on the MEPS website.